Iran's Rouhani stands by moderate ally Zarif after surprise resignation

 Since the United States walked out of the nuclear deal and reimposed sanctions last year, Rouhani has had to explain why Iran has continued to abide by its restrictions while reaping virtually none of the foreseen economic benefits.

-Despite announcing his resignation, Zarif had yet to officially tender it to Rouhani, who had yet to accept it by Tuesday afternoon.
+Despite announcing his resignation, Zarif had not officially tendered it to Rouhani by Tuesday afternoon and the president had not accepted it.

+Iran’s Foreign Ministry reiterated that Rouhani had not accepted Zarif’s resignation, rejecting reports in the media.

+In an apparently related development, an oil minisrtry spokesman said Oil Minister Bijan Zanganeh is not resigning, according to the Iranian Students’ News Agency (ISNA).
+Like Zarif, Zanganeh is regarded as a moderate.

 Rouhani’s chief of staff Mahmoud Vaezi said Rouhani stood by Zarif.
 The president’s praise was “a clear sign of the satisfaction of the representative of the people of Iran about the wise and effective positions and work of Dr Zarif,” Vaezi wrote on Instagram.

-Lawmaker Ali Motahari, like other politicians from both camps, said Rouhani was unlikely to accept Zarif’s resignation since no one else could fill the demanding post.
+Lawmaker Ali Motahari, like other politicians from both camps, said Rouhani was unlikely to accept Zarif’s decision since no one else could fill the demanding post.

 The schism between hardliners and moderates over the nuclear deal shows the tension in Iran between the two factions, and between the elected government which runs the country on a day-to-day basis and a clerical establishment with ultimate power.

-Rouhani won landslide elections in 2013 and 2017 on promises of reform, while Supreme Leader Ayatollah Ali Khamenei, in power since 1989, is seen as above factional fighting but sympathetic to the hardliners.
-Although Rouhani is responsible for choosing ministers, Khamenei traditionally has the last say.
+Rouhani won elections in 2013 and 2017 on reform promises, while Khamenei, in power since 1989, is seen as above factional infighting but sympathetic to hardliners.
+While Rouhani chooses ministers, Khamenei traditionally has the last say.

-“If he (Khamenei) publicly backs Zarif and Rouhani, this crisis will be over in a good way and it will narrow the gap between different political camps in the country,” said an official.
+“If he (Khamenei) publicly backs Zarif and Rouhani, this crisis will be over in a good way and it will narrow the gap between different political camps in the country,” said an official close to the hardline camp.

 Hardships have triggered waves of nation-wide protests, with calls for both Rouhani and clerical leaders to step down.